Faces of Roundpeg: Can I Help You? Amy, Annalise and Erica

 In recent years, our staff has begun to change.
 We still have some new college grads, but we also have team members with more experience.
 People still come and go, but they stay longer giving us a chance to grow with them.
 I know we will always have turn over.
 I know we will always be looking for that next great team player, who will bring new skills and new ideas to Roundpeg.
 And I also know some things won’t change…like how we answer the phone.

 Thanks for calling Roundpeg, this is Lorraine.
-Can I help you?
+How can I help you?